evilpete/flipper_toolbox/README.md

 Work in progress, requires [secplus](https://github.com/argilo/secplus/blob/master/secplus.py) library

-secplus v2 files can be uploaded/downloaded from the directory `/ext/subghz/` on the flipper
+secplus v2 `.sub` files can be uploaded/downloaded from the directory `/ext/subghz/` on the flipperZero

 </details>